IMSA WeatherTech SportsCar Championship

 GTLM (GT Le Mans): Open to heavily-modified GT vehicles that are based on production sports cars, including the Porsche 911 RSR.
 Internationally, this is the equivalent of the GTE-Pro class.

-GTD (GT Daytona): This class consists of near-standard GT vehicles complying with the FIA GT3 regulations, like the new Porsche 911 GT3 R.
+GTD (GT Daytona): This class consists of near-standard GT vehicles complying with the FIA GT3 regulations, like the Porsche 911 GT3 R.

 At each race and in each class, points are awarded to the 30 top-placed finishers according to the following system: